-- 1. Ensure that SON policy and procedures continue to meet the requirements of current Health and Safety legislation. - Update or produce new procedures as necessary. - 3.
+- 1. Ensure that our policy and procedures continue to meet the requirements of current Health and Safety legislation. - 2.
+Update or produce new procedures as necessary. - 3.
 Review the policy and procedures regularly or if conditions change. - 4.
 Audit all aspects of the implementation of the policy and procedures throughout the company to ensure continued compliance with legislation. - 5.
-Design and implement the management system for Health and Safety throughout the company and maintain its effective operation.

-- 6. Record all information relating to accidents, incidents, near misses, staff training, evacuation drills and other safety inspections or records necessary to comply with company policy, procedures, and the law. - 7.
-Act on behalf of SON with external organisations e.g. The Health and Safety Executive, the Local Authority, and associated stakeholders. - 8.
-Prepare an annual report on Health and Safety. - 9.
-Liaise with, instruct, and generally advise staff, learners and apprentices on matters of Health and Safety. - 10.
+Design and implement the management system for Health and Safety throughout the company and maintain its effective operation. - 6.
+Record all information relating to accidents, incidents, near misses, staff training, evacuation drills and other safety inspections or records necessary to comply with company policy, procedures, and the law. - 7.
+Act on behalf of SON/ML with external organisations e.g. The Health and Safety Executive, the Local Authority, and associated stakeholders. - 8.
+Liaise with, instruct, and generally advise staff, learners and contractors on matters of Health and Safety. - 9.
 Investigate all reportable accidents, to identify the causation factors and review and revise procedures to reduce the risk of a recurrence.
 Compile and file all reports for such accidents with the appropriate authority (RIDDOR 2013) and any stakeholders who may require the same.
-Ensuring that effective local arrangements are in place for implementation of Health and Safety policies, procedures and codes of practice. - 11.
-Promoting a positive Health and Safety culture by, for example, ensuring effective communication of Health and Safety information and including safety as an agenda item at all management meetings. - 12.
-Training staff to comply with the Health and Safety Policy and procedures and assist in the effective management of Health and Safety and in particular to undertake risk assessments. - 13.
-Reviewing and updating risk assessments and submitting them to relevant staff for approval. - 14.
-Inspecting the areas to ensure that equipment, storage of combustible materials, and the condition of the workplace and traffic routes is maintained safely. - 15.
-Ensuring that where necessary and when identified to reduce risk that personal protective equipment is available, sufficient, and suitably supplied and maintained to those who might need it. - 16.
-Ensuring that appropriate induction training is provided for all staff, apprentices, learners, employers, visitors and contractors. - 17.
-Ensuring that all accidents and incidents are recorded and examined and that all reasonable steps are taken where possible to prevent a similar occurrence. - 18.
-Ensuring that materials, consumables, and equipment purchased for use at SON are recorded, evaluated, and assessed to reduce any risk from hazards they may present. - 19.
-Ensuring that there is proper coordination, cooperation, and communication with other users of shared and/or adjacent space. - 20.
-Suspending activities where Health and Safety is being, or is likely to be, compromised or the environment damaged. - 21.
-Taking appropriate disciplinary action where staff, apprentices or learners have breached the SON Health and Safety Policies and Procedures.

-- 22. Ensuring that arrangements are in place for the regular monitoring, auditing and review of Health and Safety performance. - 23.
-Being available to any member of staff, Trade Union Safety Representative, apprentice, learner or employer to discuss or resolve Health and Safety matters. - Ensuring that adequate resources are allocated to mitigate Health and Safety risks - 25.
-Maintain a register of trained First Aiders and Fire Marshalls to ensure areas are sufficiently covered in the event of any incident or emergency. - 26.
-Organise and implement Evacuation Drills at a frequency as set out in relevant procedures and test fire alarms and maintain the fire-log record. - 27.
+Ensure that effective local arrangements are in place for implementation of Health and Safety policies, procedures and codes of practice. - 10.
+Promoting a positive Health and Safety culture by, for example, ensuring effective communication of Health and Safety information and including safety as an agenda item at all management meetings.

+- 11. Training staff to comply with the Health and Safety Policy and procedures and assist in the effective management of Health and Safety and in particular to undertake risk assessments. - 12.
+Reviewing and updating risk assessments and submitting them to relevant staff for approval. - 13.
+Inspecting the areas to ensure that equipment, storage of combustible materials, and the condition of the workplace is maintained safely. - 14.
+Ensuring that, where necessary and when identified to reduce risk, personal protective equipment is available, sufficient, and suitably supplied and maintained to those who might need it. - 15.
+Ensuring that appropriate induction training is provided for all staff, learners, employers, visitors and contractors. - 16.
+Ensuring that all accidents and incidents are recorded and examined and that all reasonable steps are taken where possible to prevent a similar occurrence. - 17.
+Ensuring that materials, consumables, and equipment purchased for use at SON/ML are recorded, evaluated, and assessed to reduce any risk from hazards they may present. - 18.
+Ensuring that there is proper coordination, cooperation, and communication with other users of shared and/or adjacent space. - 19.
+Suspending activities where Health and Safety is being, or is likely to be, compromised or the environment damaged. - 20.
+Taking appropriate disciplinary action where staff, learners or contractors have breached the SON/ML Health and Safety Policies and Procedures. - 21.
+Ensuring that arrangements are in place for the regular monitoring, auditing and review of Health and Safety performance. - 22.
+Being available to any member of staff, Trade Union Safety Representative, apprentice, learner or employer to discuss or resolve Health and Safety matters. - 23.
+Ensuring that adequate resources are allocated to mitigate Health and Safety risks. - 24.
+Adhere to evacuation drills and fire alarm testing, as set out in relevant procedures. - 25.
 Take action to minimise any risk from deficiencies, faults or breakages of equipment, fixtures or fittings.